History of the Jews in Iraq: Post-Saddam period: 2003—present

 In October 2006, Rabbi Emad Levy announced that he planned to move to Israel.
 He compared the Jewish experience in Iraq to "living in a prison," reporting that most Jews stayed in their homes "out of fear of kidnapping or execution" amid ongoing sectarian violence.
 Despite numerous death threats, Levy remained in Iraq for four more years.
 He moved to Israel in 2010, subsequently marrying and starting a family.
-Levy was the last Iraqi Jew to emigrate.
-Nonetheless, he stayed in contact with Iraq's remaining Jewish community.
-In a 2018 interview, he said that there were five Jews still in the country, with a woman serving as the community director.
-According to the Chaldaean News, around 100 Jews were living in Iraq between 2006 and 2007.